-- The Wampanoag Homesite—An example of how one Native family would have lived in close proximity to the colonists
+- Historic Patuxet—An example of how one Native family would have lived in close proximity to the colonists

 - The 17-Century English Village—A village of more than 13 structures that represent the residential homes and buildings of Leiden Street, 1620s Plimoth Colony.

 - Also, the Henry Hornblower II Visitor Center, The Craft Center, Nye Barn, and various exhibit and educational spaces

 All filming projects must submit a proposal, which will be evaluated and approved at the discretion of Plimoth Patuxet Museum staff based on:

 |Impact upon the Museum's daily operations for our Museum guests and employees (as previously stated, Plimoth Patuxet's guest experience is of the utmost importance to the Museum and will come first with regard to filming projects)|